US and Israel launch a major attack on Iran and Trump urges Iranians to 'take over your government'

 Iran retaliates

-Hours after the strikes, Iran’s paramilitary Revolutionary Guard said it launched a “first wave” of drones and missiles targeting Israel, where a nationwide warning was issued as the military said it was working to intercept incoming Iranian missiles.
-There was no immediate word on any damage or casualties from the ongoing attack.
+Hours after the strikes, Iran’s paramilitary Revolutionary Guard said it launched a “first wave” of drones and missiles targeting Israel.
+There was no immediate word on any damage or casualties.

-Iraq and the United Arab Emirates closed their airspace, and sirens sounded in Jordan.

-Iraqi officials also reported a drone strike hit a headquarters of the Iran-backed Kataib Hezbollah militia in Iraq, killing two people and wounding three Saturday.
-The group had earlier threatened to enter the fray should Iran come under attack.
-An Israeli military official said Israel was not aware of any Israeli strikes on Kataib Hezbollah headquarters in Iraq.

-The Iranian-backed Houthis in Yemen, meanwhile, vowed to resume attacks on Red Sea shipping routes and on Israel, according to two senior Houthi officials.
-They spoke on condition of anonymity because there was no official announcement from the Houthi leadership.
+The Iranian-backed Houthis in Yemen vowed to resume attacks on Red Sea shipping routes and on Israel, according to two senior Houthi officials who poke on condition of anonymity because there was no official announcement.

 U.S. embassies or consulates in Qatar, United Arab Emirates and Israel posted on social media that they told staffers to shelter in place and recommended all Americans “do the same until further notice.”